Skip to main content

 Is Paddle Worth It?
 Here's the Honest Answer

-Paddle is a payments tool with a free tier.
+Paddle is a paid payments tool starting at 5% + $0.50/txn/month.
 We looked at what you actually get, what real users say, and whether the price matches the value.
 Here's our take.

 ★★★★★

-Yes, Paddle is worth it.
-Merchant of record model eliminates the massive complexity of global tax compliance for saas businesses makes it a solid investment for payments users.
+Paddle is worth it if you use it regularly.
+Merchant of record model eliminates the massive complexity of global tax compliance—no vat registrations, no tax filings, no compliance monitoring across jurisdictions provides good value for the right users.

 Try Paddle →See Alternatives →